-- a.
+a.
 Within 90 days of approval of this Order, the Coalition Group shall provide the Colorado River Basin Water Board documentation of its organizational or management structure.
-The documentation shall identify persons responsible for ensuring that program requirements are fulfilled and shall be made readily available to Members. - b.
-The Coalition Group shall prepare annual summaries of expenditures of fees and revenue used to comply with this Order.
-The summaries shall be provided to or made readily available to Members.
+The documentation shall identify persons responsible for ensuring that program requirements are fulfilled and shall be made readily available to Members.